Breeds Category Icon Breeds

 These pups are generally very healthy dogs.

 The White Pitbull is almost the same as all other Pitbulls when it comes to his health.
-He is a very healthy dog breed who enjoy a lifespan of 12 to 16 years.
+He is a very healthy dog breed who enjoys a lifespan of 12 to 16 years.
 The two most common health concerns are hip dysplasia and skin conditions.
-There is a line of thought that white dogs are more prone to deafness, but there is no conclusive evidence for this.

-The only extra definite concern that this breed has is that because of his lack of pigmentation, he is more at risk of UV rays.
+A big concern for this breed is that because of his lack of pigmentation, he is more at risk of UV rays.
 You need to take precautions and keep him out of the sun.
 If this is not possible, he needs doggy sunscreen on the areas with less hair, such as his ears and muzzle.
+You can also consider a T-shirt or other clothing to block the sun.

 Nutrition